If you’re anything like most brands in the UK, you probably reserve the majority of your marketing spend for digital channels and advertising.

 Conversely, digital billboards often rotate up to six branded messages over the course of each 60-second period, creating a scenario where your exposure is restricted and you’ll be required to compete with alternative ads on a continual basis.

-With these points in mind, outdoor ads and paper billboards are genuinely affordable for small businesses, while they also offer significant value in terms of impact and achieving a return on their marketing spend.
+With these points in mind, outdoor ads and classic billboards are genuinely affordable for small businesses, while they also offer significant value in terms of impact and achieving a return on their marketing spend.

 Why Outdoor Advertising is Particularly Effective for Small Businesses